correial/correial.github.io/content/Fast Robots/Lab 6/index.md

 2. A low pass filter was used on the derivative term to reduce noise and the effect of derivative kick.
 The alpha value was calculated through a slight trial and error method where I found a balance between reducing noise (from the filtered_d_term) but also reducing speed/amplitude as fast as possible when needing to slow down (from the current d_term).
 The alpha that optimized this trade off was **0.1**.

 3. While testing for hours I noticed that regardless of my gains (I tried Kd terms on the order of 1000), my robot would not be able to stop in time and over shot its target.
 I realized that it was not a coding issue but rather the cars inability to change directions fast enough.
 I also noticed that the overshoot only happened on the first approach– if I picked the car up and replaced it at the beginning location after it had been running for a while the car was able to stop perfectly.
-To account for this, I have the car "warm up" for 1 second at a low PWM before starting.
+To account for this, I have the car delay for 1 second at a low PWM before starting.
 This solved the issue completely!

 ```c++
 int pid_turn_Gyro(float Kp_turn, float Ki_turn, float Kd_turn, float pos_cur_turn, float targ_turn) {